emirot/algo-blog/blog/content/posts/word_abreviation.md

 "kubernetes" "k8s" => True
 "apple" "a2e" => False
 ```
 ## Solution

-This is the kind of implementation easy to get wrong and/or forgot edge cases...
+This is the kind of implementation challenges easy to get wrong and/or forgot edge cases...

 ```python
 class Solution: